 A pizza cutter works well, too.
 Cut in half, then in half again to yield 4 slices.
 Keep cutting into smaller sections if you're feeding kids or adults that drop food on your floor.

 Plate and serve.
-Offer a ramekin of your favorite hot sauce (mine's Sriracha) -- a touch of spice compliments the sweet cheese and fruit beautifully.
+Offer a ramekin of your favorite hot sauce (mine's Sriracha).
+A touch of spice compliments the sweet cheese and fruit beautifully.
 Probably what a Shakira hipshake tastes like.

 This unique and simply impressive recipe is a great kick-off to any game party and will work equally well at a birthday celebration, movie night, dinner for one with a box of chardonnay, or even at a romantic dinner for two.

 You'll be a hit as a host.
 When the whistle blows, it might just signal the ultimate time-out: unnecessary roughness in the bedroom.
+Not watching the game?
+Read a hilarious and heartwarming book about a gang of teenagers finding their way.